- Newly-Admitted Students

 Application deadlines to the collaborative programs could be different from ours.
 Please contact the administrators of collaborative programs for their application deadlines and detailed program information.

-Due to high volume of applications, the Department can only accept reference letters in electronic format (to be uploaded to the application system).
+Due to high volume of applications, the Department of History can only accept reference letters in electronic format (to be uploaded to the application system).
 If you are unable to enter your referee's email address into the system, contact the Graduate Office for assistance.

-No, GRE is not required.
+No, completion of the Graduate Record Examination is not required.

 Course registration for the fall term typically begins in August (see our graduate courses page for the exact date).